 We’re able to mobilize safely and quickly in order to put an immediate halt to active destruction of old growth.

-We’ve retained a legal team to challenge any potential court injunction that would have forest defenders arrested for standing up for these essential forests.
-With your donations we’re actively building a legal fund that we hope to never use but it will be accessible to all involved if ever needed.
+We have a legal team to challenge a potential court injunction that would have forest protectors arrested.
+With your donations we’re actively building a legal fund that we hope to never use.
 If we succeed in halting these outdated practices we will pass our legal fund on to another worthy cause.

 We're also planning for the future, our goal with this fundraiser is to not only maintain monthly operations but also to ensure we can continue and expand.